sekijima-lab/TRACE-GFN/README.md

 ## Installation

-“The implementation was tested and confirmed to run on an Ubuntu operating system with Python 3.11 and CUDA version 12.1.”
+The implementation was tested and confirmed to run on an Ubuntu operating system with Python 3.11 and CUDA version 12.1.

 ### Quick Install